Wu-Zihao/pfd-parallel-listnumden-converter/README.md

 1. You can use the converter in Mathematica notebook.
 If so, remember to set `commandLineMode=False` and type in the \[inputFolder\] and \[outputFolder\] by hand.
 2. It is recommended to use absolute paths for \[inputFolder\] and \[outputFolder\].
 3. If \[outputFolder\] dose not exit, it will be created.
 If it exists, the files inside may be overwritten with no warning message.
+4. The conversion is in parallel using Mathmatica's ParallelTable.